MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/start-using-mdex-xdr.md

 ## Managed detection and response

-Through a combination of automation and human expertise, Defender Experts for XDR triages Microsoft 365 Defender incidents, prioritizes them on your behalf, filters out the noise, carries out detailed investigations, and provides actionable guided response to your security operations center (SOC) teams.
+Through a combination of automation and human expertise, Defender Experts for XDR triages Microsoft 365 Defender incidents, prioritizes them on your behalf, filters out the noise, carries out detailed investigations, and provides actionable managed response to your security operations center (SOC) teams.

 ### Incident notifications